netelder/first_app/rvm.md

 # Ruby Version Manager #

 Use of RVM (Ruby Version Manager) allows us to work several Ruby and Rails projects that may require different versions ruby, rails and gems.
 One interesting thing happened while I was working on the tutorial.
 Michael changed the version of Rails to 3.2.3 and there is a [trick](#update) with RVM that makes this easy to do.
+In fact we'll do this more than once.

 <a name="install"></a>
 ## Installing RVM (actually Updating RVM) ##

 To [install RVM] on my Mac I followed the directions on the [RVM] site.
 Since I already had RVM installed I just asked RVM to install the `head` version then reload itself.
+If you are a newbie you might want to which a video suggested when installing [RVM]

 ```bash
     $ rvm get head && rvm reload